nico-pigneux/d3geotime/README.md

 https://bl.ocks.org/officeofjane/47d2b0bfeecfcb41d2212d06d095c763

 V12
-report date are cleaned, using my report date (for each batch of report, the date is the same)
+add a number of visits counter from https://www.freevisitorcounters.com/en/home/stats/id/631404 report date are cleaned, using my report date (for each batch of report, the date is the same)
 1. the get recent bug is corrected now